A $5 trillion case for biodiversity

 Corporate landowners and developers in particular hold real power to improve biodiversity at their sites.
 We’re already seeing some good work in this space in the UK through large-scale habitat restoration and tree planting programs.
 With local governments often lacking the requisite funding and expertise, it’s up to businesses to support and get involved in these types of projects.

 Businesses without large green spaces can establish and work toward biodiversity too.
-One way for them to make early progress is through biodiversity credits – similar to carbon credits – that help businesses meet objectives by leasing the space of large landowners for regenerative investment.
+One way for them to make early progress is through biodiversity credits–similar to carbon credits–that help businesses meet objectives by leasing the space of large landowners for regenerative investment.
 This is particularly popular with property companies in the UK, who are now required to drive 10% biodiversity net gain across new sites to comply with the Environment Act of November 2021.

 Globally, the UN Convention on Biological Diversity is developing the Global Biodiversity Framework, which will be negotiated and—it is hoped—adopted as a Paris-style agreement at COP-15 later this year.
 Among other important steps, the framework will help investors integrate biodiversity into their portfolios by calling on businesses to measure and disclose their impact on ecosystems and natural resources.